bast/go-game/notes.md

 * capture a piece

-This means a complete board size can be represented as a board size and a sequence of moves.
+This means a complete game can be represented as a board size and a sequence of moves.
 This can be expressed very compactly:

 ```
 19x19 bA9 wB12 bC2
 ```

-This translates to:
+which translates to:

 * board size is 19x19
 * place black stone at A 19
 * place white stone at B 12
 * place black stone at C 2

+This is similar to algebraic notation used in chess, where for example "Be5" means "bishop to e5".

+Unlike in chess letters for positions are uppercase since that is how they're commonly marked on the board.
+Lowercase letters are used for colors to make them stand out.
+For example "BA6" could easily be misread as position "B6".

-Using a different separator we can put the whole game in a URL.
-This would allow for linking to an ongoing game, for example:
+Using a different separator we can put the whole game in a URL:

 ```
 https://go-game.somedomain/game/19x19,bA9,wB12,bC2
 ```

-Some refinement may be needed, for example:
+This allows you to bookmark an ongoing game.

+Some notes:

 * Since the board is square we could simply say "19", but "19x19" makes it clear that this is a board size.